qunfengdong/MicroGMT/README.md

 **Remove strains/IDs from summary tables  (optional)**

 We noticed that strains may be removed from the GISAID SARS-CoV-2 database.
 So we designed this utility script to remove unwanted strains from summary tables.
 You will need a list of strains/IDs that need to be removed.
-Here we will demostrate how to use it to remove unwanted strains from the pre-built summary tables:<br>
+Here we will demostrate how to use it to remove unwanted strains from the pre-built summary tables:

-If you have a list of IDs in file A (sequences.list from last step), the existing summary tables (the pre-built summary tables in this example), and you want to identify unwanted strains (that is, strains in the pre-built summary tables but not in file A), you may use the following commands. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**<br>
+If you have a list of IDs in file A (sequences.list from last step), the existing summary tables (the pre-built summary tables in this example), and you want to identify unwanted strains (that is, strains in the pre-built summary tables but not in file A), you may use the following commands. **This is especially useful for excluding strains/IDs already exist in the pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**
 ```bash
 cat <path_to_summary_tables>/id.list | while read line
 do